VK-Amogh/Cubesat-Phase-2-EPS-/circuitjs/README.md

 # CircuitJS schematic for CubeSat EPS

-This folder contains `cube_eps.json` — an export you can import into CircuitJS.
+This folder contains `circuitjs-EPS` — an export you can import into CircuitJS.
 The file contains:
 - Battery (7.4 V + 0.15 Ω)
 - Solar Voltage Controlled Current Source using PWL time function (9 s orbit)
 - Loads as resistors